smirarab/pasta/doc/README.txt

 http://phylo.bio.ku.edu/software/sate/sate.html

-SATe is a tool for producing trees and alignments from unaligned sequence data, by iteratively creating alignments using a divide-and-conquer strategy of the ML tree from the previous iteration, and then computing a new ML tree on the new alignment.
+SATé is a tool for producing trees and alignments from unaligned sequence data.
+It iterates between alignment and tree estimation, so that each iteration creates an alignment using a divide-and-conquer strategy of the maximum likelihood (ML) tree from the ML tree obtained in the previous iteration, and then computes a new ML tree on the new alignment.

-The references for the algorithmic approach are:
+The original algorithmic approach is described in:

     Kevin Liu, Sindhu Raghavan, Serita Nelesen, C. Randal Linder, and  Tandy Warnow.
 "Rapid and Accurate Large-Scale Coestimation of Sequence Alignments and Phylogenetic Trees" Science.
 2009.
 Vol. 324(5934), pp. 1561- 1564.
     DOI: 10.1126/science.1171243

+The algorithmic approach used in the current software is described in:

     Kevin Liu, Tandy Warnow, Mark T. Holder, Serita Nelesen, Jiaye Yu, Alexis Stamatakis, and C. Randal Linder.
-"SATe-II: Very Fast and Accurate Simultaneous Estimation of Multiple Sequence Alignments and Phylogenetic Trees."
+"SATé-II: Very Fast and Accurate Simultaneous Estimation of Multiple Sequence Alignments and Phylogenetic Trees."
 Systematic Biology, 61(1):90-106, 2011.

-The GUI version is written by Jiaye Yu, with some code contributions by Mark T.
-Holder, Jeet Sukumaran, Siavash Mirarab, and Jamie Oaks, as well as the use of the Dendropy library of Sukumaran and Holder.
+The SATé software is written by Jiaye Yu, Mark T. Holder, Jeet Sukumaran, Siavash Mirarab, and Jamie Oaks, and uses the Dendropy library of Sukumaran and Holder.

 #######
 Caveats
 #######

-SATe software is currently available for testing purposes.
+SATé software is currently available for testing purposes.

 Please check your results carefully, and contact us if you have questions, suggestions or other feedback.

 We are aware that the error-reporting needs work.
 If the software fails to produce output files despite the fact it announces that it is finished, then an error has occurred.
-We are working on having SATe give useful error messages.
+We are working on having SATé give useful error messages.
-In the meantime, please contact us for help if you experience problems running SATe.
+In the meantime, please contact us for help if you experience problems running SATé.

-Temporary files: SATe uses a .sate directory in your HOME directory to store temporary results.
-In general the GUI tries to clean up after itself, but you may want to check that location if you think that SATe has been using too much hard disk space.
+Temporary files: SATé uses a .sate directory in your HOME directory to store temporary results.
+In general the GUI tries to clean up after itself, but you may want to check that location if you think that SATé has been using too much hard disk space.